There are alternative graduate programmes that are closely related to project management.

 - monitoring the quality of work on site.

 Design management covers a similar range of duties but focuses purely on the design.
-‘Design managers coordinate all the design aspects of a project across the entire construction process on behalf of the construction company building it,’ explains Tori Shepherd, an assistant design manager at Kier.
+‘Design managers coordinate all the design aspects of a project across the entire construction process on behalf of the construction company building it,’ Tori Shepherd explained to us when she was an assistant design manager at Kier.
 ‘Our role is most obvious during the pre-construction phases; for example, a design manager will work alongside estimators and planners when tendering to highlight risks and opportunities.
 We coordinate the design team and select the external professionals, such as architects and engineers, who will be working with us.
 We ensure that the designs are compliant with standards and legislation.
-Sometimes we have to challenge a design and suggest alternatives.
+Sometimes we have to challenge a design and suggest alternatives.'

-Craig Donachy, an associate design coordinator at contractor Laing O’Rourke, explains the role slightly differently : ‘My role is essentially to help resolve problems for the design team and to “unblock the path” for them to do what is needed,’ he says.
+Craig Donachy, an assistant design manager at contractor Laing O’Rourke, explains the role slightly differently: ‘My role is essentially to help resolve problems for the design team and to “unblock the path” for them to do what is needed,’ he says.
 ‘A lot of this involves identifying the right person to speak to.
 The design team holds meetings frequently in which we all go through everything that is pertinent to the project and work through any issues.
 I’ll also spend my working day reviewing drawings that have been issued to check for errors.
 I occasionally review issues out on site, too.’

 Project planning and risk control roles focus specifically on these aspects of project management.
 For example, as a graduate responsible for project controls you will have input into processes and tools that help to track and lessen risk and you will monitor and report on risk.
 As a project planner, you will be looking at the methodology and scheduling needed to complete the project.